 Our paper is organized as follows.
 In Section~\ref{Sec:Background}, we introduce some general facts about the dynamics of post-singularly finite transcendental entire functions.
-More importantly, we introduce an extension of the complex plane adding iterated preimages of infinite degree for asymptotic values as limit points of asymptotic tracts.
-This extension is necessary in order to deal with preperiodic rays and dreadlocks: even for the simplest case of exponential maps, there are preperiodic dynamic rays that do not land anywhere in the plane but that do land in a meaningful way in our extension of the plane.
+More importantly, we introduce an extension of the complex plane by adding iterated preimages of infinite degree for asymptotic values as limit points of asymptotic tracts.
+This extension is necessary in order to deal with preperiodic rays and filaments: even for the simplest case of exponential maps, there are preperiodic dynamic rays that do not land anywhere in the finite plane, but that do land in a meaningful way ``at infinity'' in our extension of the plane.

-In Section~\ref{section:PsfDynamics}, we collect results about the dynamics of post-singularly finite entire functions on the Fatou set and on the escaping set.
-We give an overview of results established in \cite{BR} regarding the canonical decomposition of the escaping set into dreadlocks and the combinatorial description of the escaping dynamics via external address.
+In Section~\ref{section:PsfDynamics}, we collect results about the dynamics of post-singularly finite entire functions, specifically about the Fatou set and the escaping set.
+We give an overview of results established in \cite{BR} regarding the canonical decomposition of the escaping set into filaments and the combinatorial description of the escaping dynamics via external address.

-In Section~\ref{section:LandingOfDreadlocks}, we introduce the concept of landing of dreadlocks as established in \cite[Definition 6.4]{BR} and adjust it in order to take into account preperiodic dreadlocks landing at points in our extension of the complex plane.
+In Section~\ref{section:LandingOfFilaments}, we introduce the concept of \emph{landing} of filaments as established in \cite[Definition 6.4]{BR} and adjust it in order to take into account preperiodic filaments landing at points in our extension of the complex plane.
 One might think that once the landing of all periodic filaments has been introduced in \cite{BR}, it follows automatically that all preperiodic filaments land as well.
 This is indeed true when the landing point is in $\C$, but we need to be more careful for those preperiodic filaments that land ``at infinity''.
 The resulting landing results for preperiodic filaments might be useful in their own right.

-Section~\ref{section:TopologyOfDreadlocks} is about establishing some topological facts about dreadlocks.
-Most notably, we show that dreadlocks that land together separate the plane in the same way as dynamic rays.
-We also show that every preperiodic point in the extended plane is the landing point of a preperiodic dreadlock and vice versa.
+Section~\ref{section:TopologyOfFilaments} is about establishing some topological facts about filaments.
+Most notably, we show that filaments that land together separate the plane in the same way as dynamic rays.
+We also show that every preperiodic point in the extended plane is the landing point of a preperiodic filament and vice versa.

 In Section~\ref{section:DynamicalPartitions}, we introduce dynamic partitions both in the plane and in the space of external addresses of external addresses and establish a natural bijection between partition sectors in the plane and in the space of external addresses, and investigate the topology of partition sectors.